sof202/HyLoRD/docs/high-level-docs/qpp-derivation.md

 type makes up a negative proportion of the bulk profile.
 Further, all of the proportions should add up to 1.

->[!info]
+\note
-> We could actually leave the second constraint (proportions add to 1) out and
-> just normalise the vector of proportions after.
-However, doing this opens up
-> the possibility of losing numerical stability (as the proportions could all
-> be very close to 0 or so big numerical overflow occurs).
+We could actually leave the second constraint (proportions add to 1) out and just normalise the vector of proportions after.
+However, doing this opens up the possibility of losing numerical stability (as the proportions could all be very close to 0 or so big numerical overflow occurs).

 HyLoRD uses [qpmad](https://github.com/asherikov/qpmad) to solve the QPP, and this software allows for constraints on both sides (less than constraint and